KendrickOrg/kendrick/src/Kendrick.package/KEComponent.class/README.md

-Abstract class of KEConcern and KEModel
+Abstract class of KEConcern and KEModel.
+Models are preferably representations as set of transitions instead collection of equations.